 Learning outcome, core skills: The course will discuss the theoretical foundations of fluid mechanics used in the study of biological systems.
-Important concepts in the mathematical study of fluids will be introduced and employed to investigate blood flow and circulation, the propulsion of
+Important concepts in the mathematical study of fluids will be introduced and employed to investigate blood flow and circulation, the propulsion of organisms and transport facilitated by fluid flow.
 Students will learn to set up theoretical models for a range of biological systems involving fluids employing the Navier-Stokes equation and appropriate boundary conditions.
 The course will prepare the students to simplify, assess and analyze models to investigate the intricate role of fluids in biological settings.